Couple in an argument

 Bipolar disorder

-In the manic phase of bipolar disorder, individuals may experience grandiosity and inflated self-esteem, leading to idealization of others.
-However, during depressive episodes, they may have negative self-perceptions and feelings of worthlessness, which can contribute to devaluation of others.
+In the manic phase of bipolar disorder, individuals may experience grandiosity and inflated self-esteem, leading to the idealization of others.
+However, during depressive episodes, they may have negative self-perceptions and feelings of worthlessness, which can contribute to the devaluation of others.

 Obsessive-compulsive personality disorder (OCPD)

-People with OCPD can have rigid and perfectionistic tendencies, leading to idealization of individuals who meet their high standards or ideals.
+People with OCPD can have rigid and perfectionistic tendencies, leading to the idealization of individuals who meet their high standards or ideals.
 Conversely, when others fail to meet their expectations, they may quickly devalue them and become critical or resentful.

 Charlie Health shield logo